 Each race will have a basic set of attacks that are controlled by their mouse clicks.
-For humans that is their left and right hands, for raknar it is their strikers, and for dragons it is their claws.
-Each race also possesses several unique abilities, such as a dragon’s wing buffet and the raknar’s venomous bite.
+For humans that is their left and right hands, for raknar it is their strikers, and for dragons it is their claws and bite.
+Each race also possesses several unique abilities, such as a dragon’s wing buffet and tail lash.
 These abilities will be tied to re-mappable hot keys.

 Stamina represents a character’s overall endurance for physical tasks.
 Sprinting, flying, jumping, combat, and swimming slowly drain away stamina.
 Humans also may drain their stamina by performing physical skills such as mining, logging, or blacksmithing.
 Stamina regenerates on its own based on the character’s vitality, but like with HP, it is improved with rest, food, and drink.

 Balance is a new feature we’ve introduced to provide greater strategy to combat.
 It is a quickly spent and recovered resource that takes into consideration the conditions of the environment.
 Each attack a player makes or receives either increases their balance or lowers it.
 The lower a character’s balance drops, the more likely they are to be knocked back or knocked down by an attack and the weaker their own attacks become against their opponent.
 Combat on slippery, loose, or sticky ground directly impacts the character’s maximum balance, making combat on such surfaces risky at best.
 Jumping completely drains a character’s balance and should be avoided.